MichelleChung-code/MichelleChung-code.github.io/_posts/2021-05-08-crystallization-regression.md

 Three regression models were considered and run: linear regression considering interactions between independent variables, linear regression considering interactions between dependent variables, and a non-linear random forest regression.
 The coefficient of determination (R<sup>2</sup>) was used to evaluate the fit of the models.

+In the models, three independent variables (yield, growth rate, and mean diameter) and two dependent variables were considered.

+The multiple linear regression considering interactions between independent variables follows: y_i=β_i0+ β_i1 x_1+β_i2 x_2+β_i3 x_1 x_2

+Where,
+- i is the dependent variable number of the given dependent variable.
+- y_i is the dependent variable
+- x_1 and x_2 are the independent variables, agitation rate (rpm) and seed crystal mass (g), respectively.
+- β_i0 is the constant term
+- β_i1,β_i2, and β_i3 are the coefficients associated with each independent variable, with β_i3 being associated with the interaction term.

+\\[ a^2 = b^2 + c^2 \\]

 It can also be centered!

 ![Crepe](https://s3-media3.fl.yelpcdn.com/bphoto/cQ1Yoa75m2yUFFbY2xwuqw/348s.jpg){: .mx-auto.d-block :}